OfficeDev/Outlook-Add-in-On-Send/Outlook on send event.md

 ### Enabling the on send feature for a group of users

-To enable the on send feature for a specific group of users:
+To enable the on send feature for a specific group of users the steps are as follows.
+In this example, an administrator only wants to enable an Outlook Web App on send add-in feature in an environment for Finance users (where the Finance users are in the Finance Department).

 1. Create a new Outlook Web App mailbox policy for the group.